Azure/azure-powershell/src/Network/docs/hybrid-2019-03-01/Get-AzExpressRouteCircuitRouteTable.md

 # Get-AzExpressRouteCircuitRouteTable

 ## SYNOPSIS
-The ListRoutesTable from ExpressRouteCircuit operation retrieves the currently advertised routes table associated with the ExpressRouteCircuits in a resource group.
+Gets the currently advertised routes table associated with the express route circuit in a resource group.

 ## SYNTAX